CRE FinOps Blog

 Read PostAutomating CAM Estimate Letters: Stop Spending 3 Days on Mail Merge

 For the first time, BOMA allows measurement of outdoor amenity spaces.
-If your building has a rooftop terrace that's been excluded from RSF, the 2024 standard could add 3-8% to your rentable area — changing every tenant's pro-rata share.
+If your building has a rooftop terrace excluded from RSF, the 2024 standard could add 3-8% to your rentable area and change every tenant's pro-rata share.

-Read PostBuilding a CAM Quality Program for Your Property Portfolio
+Read PostBuild a CAM Quality Program for Your Property Portfolio

-A quality program isn't a person — it's a process.
+A quality program is not a person.
+It is a process.
 The controller who does great work catches errors through skill.
 The quality program catches errors regardless of who is doing the work.

-Read PostBuilding the Business Case for CAM Reconciliation Software
+Read PostHow to Build the Business Case for CAM Reconciliation Software

-The CFO doesn't care about 'process improvement.'
+The CFO does not care about 'process improvement.'
 They care about NOI.
 Frame the business case in three numbers: additional recovery, reduced audit exposure, and controller hours saved.
 Everything else is noise.

 Read PostCAM Reconciliation as a Competitive Advantage in Tenant Retention

 Nobody renews a lease because of great CAM reconciliation.
-But tenants absolutely leave because of bad CAM reconciliation — and that makes billing quality a retention variable you can control.
+But tenants do leave because of bad CAM reconciliation, and that makes billing quality a retention variable you can control.

 Read PostWhy CAM Reconciliation Is the Highest-ROI Process to Automate